spex-xray/spex-help/source/models/cie.rst

 possibility of different values of :math:`R_{\mathrm b}`, in order to mimick out of equilibrium plasmas.
 For :math:`R_{\mathrm b}<1`, we have an ionizing plasma, for :math:`R_{\mathrm b}>1` a recombining plasma.
-Note that for ionizing plasmas SPEX has also the nei model, which takes into account explicitly the effects of transient (time dependent) ionization.
+Note that for ionizing plasmas SPEX has also the ``nei`` model (:ref:`sect:nei`), which takes into account explicitly the effects of transient (time dependent) ionization.

-It is also possible to mimick the effects of non-isothermality in a simple way.
-SPEX allows for a Gaussian emission measure distribution
+It is also possible to mimic the effects of non-isothermality in a simple way.
+SPEX allows for a Gaussian emission measure distribution:

 .. math:: Y(x) = \frac{Y_0}{\sqrt{2\pi} \sigma_T} e^{\displaystyle{-(x-x0)^2/2\sigma_T^2}}